applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

 **A few notes:**
 ***
-+ Applicaster iOS SDK Requires Xcode 7.1, deployment target 7.0 or above and has 64 bit support (valid architectures - armv7, arm64)
++ Applicaster iOS SDK Requires Xcode 7.1, deployment target 7.0 or above and has 64 bit support (valid architectures - armv7, arm64).
-+ It uses CocoaPods as a distribution platfrom and to manage 3rd party dependencies
++ It uses CocoaPods as a distribution platfrom and to manage 3rd party dependencies.
++ A demo project can be found on [GitHub](https://github.com/applicaster/ApplicasterFeedDemo-iOS)

 **3rd party libraries**